starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     In order to understand the basics of Automated Market Making (AMM), you may:

-        - refer to the `Uniswap docs <https://uniswap.org/docs/v2/protocol-overview/how-uniswap-works/>`_, or
+        - refer to the Uniswap_ docs, or
         - check the short description in our previous :ref:`AMM tutorial <amm_cairo>`.

 This tutorial reviews the code of a simple AMM written as a StarkNet contract; it highlights specific implementation details.
 The contract is deployable (and is actually deployed